Last Updated on by

-- Flor makes carpet tiles that are easy to install and easy to remove if you end up having to take them out.
-Alternatives to Using Carpet in the Bathroom
+- Floor makes carpet tiles that are easy to install and easy to remove if you end up having to take them out.

 So now that we know that you shouldn’t put carpet in the bathroom, what are your options?
 We contacted our friends from the NKBA to find out what types of trends they were seeing.
 Check out the NKBA Annual study to find what’s trending in the bathroom.

 There are many different types of flooring that are suitable for the bathroom and carpet typically is not one of them.
 Depending on your budget and your design needs, there are many different options you can choose.
 You can even think about installing heated floors to keep your toes warm while you’re at it.
 At the end of the day, you want a flawless design to match your functional needs so for most homeowners, you do not want to use carpet in the bathroom.